maruchitatsuki/python-based-SMC-with-likelihood-tempering/_sources/How_to_use.md

 When dealing with large-scale or computationally demanding problems, consider the following:

 - ODE solver settings
-  Excessively strict tolerances may substantially increase computation time
+  Excessively strict tolerances may substantially increase computation time.

 - Parameter identifiability
-  With limited or low-information data, estimation may become unstable
+  With limited or low-information data, estimation may become unstable.

 - Parallelization overhead
-  Depending on problem size, parallelization may become inefficient
+  Depending on problem size, parallelization may become inefficient.

 - Memory usage
-  A large number of particles or stored intermediate results may cause memory bottlenecks
+  A large number of particles or stored intermediate results may cause memory bottlenecks.

 ---